-Limitations: Wing IDE cannot debug DTML, Page Templates, ZCML, or Python code that is not stored on the file system.
+Limitations: Wing cannot debug DTML, Page Templates, ZCML, or Python code that is not stored on the file system.

 Security Warning: We advise against using the WingDBG product on production web servers.
-Any user connected to the Wing IDE debugger will (unavoidably) have extensive access to files and data on the system.
+Any user connected to the Wing debugger will (unavoidably) have extensive access to files and data on the system.